dev-scripts/prakashbhandari.com.np/content/posts/how-to-create-custom-laravel-facades-and-use-them-in-your-applications.md

 It's optional step.

 Here in my project, I am registering`FacadesCalculator`  as alias  for `App\Facades\CalculatorFacade` CalculatorFacade class.
 So that you can just call the *alias* and not the whole *Namspaced ClassName*.
+This alias name be valid string.

 If you have registered alias you can use alias to call function like this :  `FacadesCalculator::add(1, 2);`